 Yes!
 Many people choose to finance their hot tub and make monthly payments rather than pay for it all at once.
 Financing will also widen your options and could help you get the hot tub of your dreams.
 When you purchase a hot tub, be sure to ask us about financing options.
-The benefits of a hot tub will pay for itself.
+Financing is subject to approved credit.

 Just 15 minutes a day every morning or evening can have a significant impact on your health and outlook.
 Many hot tub owners will use their hot tubs once a day, sometimes twice a day.
 And on weekends, it’s a great way to spend time with family.
 You’d be surprised how often you’ll want to step into your hot tub.
 You’ll want to refer to your hot tub manual on how you safely use your hot tub.

 There are benefits to soaking before and after exercise.
 A hot tub will help increase blood flow, relax muscles and aid with healing and prevent muscle damage.
 If you exercise often or have intense workouts, you’ll love how relaxing a soak in the hot tub is after your routine and the calming effects before your routine.
 There are also innovative options such as CoolZone which can reduce your spa water to as low as 60 degrees providing a cooling soak on those hot days.

 Typically the difference is in the type of chemicals that you can utilize with that take your spa; the spa that has the circulation pump is moving and cleaning 24/7, whereas a spa without a circulation pump is set on a timer to circulate.